fxos-components/serviceworkerware/README.md

 }
 ```

 You don't need to respond to all the events--you can opt to only implement a subset of methods you care about.
-For example, if you just want to handle requests, you just need to implement the `onFetch` method.
+For example, if you only want to handle requests, you just need to implement the `onFetch` method.
 But in that case you might be missing out on the full `ServiceWorker` potential: you can do things such as preloading and caching resources during installation, clear the caches during activation (if the worker has been updated) or even just control the worker's behaviour by sending it a message.

-Also, in order to make it even more Express-like, you can write middleware in the following way if you just want to handle requests and don't care about the ServiceWorkers life cycle:
+Also, in order to make it even more Express-like, you can write middleware in the following way if you just want to handle fetch events and don't care about the ServiceWorkers life cycle:

 ```
 worker.get('/myResource.html', function(request, response) {